Best Vacation Spots for Kids with Disabilities

 Estes Park, CO

-Are you looking for an enjoyable outdoor adventure for the whole family?
-Visit Rocky Mountain National Park!
-The park offers handicap-accessible trails and is home to the National Sports Center for the Disabled’s Snow Mountain Ranch, which has therapeutic and recreational offerings for all ages and abilities.
+For an enjoyable outdoor adventure that’s fun for the whole family, visit Rocky Mountain National Park.
+The park offers accessible trails and is home to the National Sports Center for the Disabled’s YMCA Snow Mountain Ranch, which offers therapeutic and recreational adaptive sports for all ages and abilities.
 You can also explore Estes Park’s beautiful downtown area or ride the tram while you’re in the area.

 Smugglers’ Notch